steam-project/steam/README.md

 Simplifying IoT Data Stream Enrichment and Analytics in the Edge

 #To do list
-* TODO: Generic Device class
+* Format timestamp in Parser and Format classes
-* TODO: Data Input class
+* Remove value attribute in multi column stream